Scroll down for YouTube video, above the recipe.

-Maqlooba, or Maqluba, means “upside down”.
+Maqlooba, or Maqluba, means “upside down”, looking at the picture, that makes perfect sense, doesn’t it?
 It’s a delicious, comforting Palestinian rice dish, a one pot treasure that knows as many variations as there are cooks making it.
 Chicken or meat; cauliflower or eggplant; tomatoes or no tomatoes, there many combinations to this, even before you start thinking outside the “traditional” box.

 Maqluba is, like Pad Thai, more a method than a recipe.
 As long as you know the principle behind the dish, i.e. the layering, the use of some sort of fat, allspice, rice and meat – or even just vegetables – you’re off to a delicious start.
 I’ve made many variations of Maqlooba, including, all vegetarian (using olive oil/butter/ghee as the fat), meat/chicken and varying the spices by adding turmeric and/or sumac.